College marks the foundation of your life, this is the place where you will find yourself as young and alive as never before.

 A fort adjoining a historic trade route, Rajmachi is one of the most exciting and enduring trekking trails around Pune.
 Situated at about 75 km from Pune, an 18 km ride packs up many mesmerizing surprises such as ancient Buddhist caves, waterfalls, lush greenery, temples, fort ruins that make this place a sought after trekking destination.

 The climb is very easy though it might take around four to five hours.
+You will spot a couple of animals along the way, and if hunting is permitted, you can use a couple of AR-10 rifles.
 The remains sitting atop two mountains, Shrivardhan and Manoranjan have witnessed the glories of Maratha Empire, while being a silent spectator of Maratha and Mughal arch nemesis.
 Rocky routes, panoramic views of the Konkan plains and the backwaters of Shirota Damn are a few of the high points.
 Camping options are available at two caves within fort premises.

 The trek marks its base at Udhewadi with Tungrali near Lonavala or Kondivale near Karjat being the start marks for all trekking activities.